 What Is Early Intervention

 There are three types of Early Intervention Programming: PUF, Mild-Moderate and ELL.
 All programs are funded by Alberta Education and therefore expected to be fully operational within the child’s educational setting.
-Programs are designed to support the child within their classroom environment, modifications are made to ensure their early learning experiences are positive and successful.
-Programs are NOT therapy based, however therapy time can be recommended based on the child’s specific needs.
+Programs are designed to support the child within their classroom environment, and modifications are made to ensure their early learning experiences are positive and successful.
+Programs are NOT therapy based; however, therapy time can be recommended based on the child’s specific needs.
 Therapy time is recommended based on formalized assessment scores, therapist and teacher recommendations, anecdotal reports as well as parent feedback.

 Do you have more questions?